Scuba diving in Nemo33

 They also have a well stocked dive shop.

-Nemo can offer a package to groups with dives, lunch and hotel at very competitive prices.
+Nemo can offer a package to groups with dives, lunch and hotel but they are really disorganised and it might easier to organise everything yourself and just book the diving/lunch with Nemo.

 Equipment: Everything except dive computer is provided by Nemo -you do need to have a computer, you can rent one thogh) but you can bring your own mask and pool fins if you want to.
 You can also wear a lycra rash vest but all other equipment is banned.